ytsai4/OdinProject/README.md

-# The Odin Project - Odin recipes solution
+# The Odin Project - Project solutions

 This is a solutions to the [Odin Project](https://www.theodinproject.com/about).
 The Odin Project is designed to fill in the gap for people who are trying to hack it on their own but still want a high quality education.